 Shapes can be defined for any relative effect (focus, color, or linear).
+You can either draw a pattern from scratch or use one of preexisting patterns as a starting point.

 To define a shape, press the {Edit} softkey beneath the pattern editor.
 The softkeys will change to {Apply}, {Restore}, {Clear}.